 Crémant is a term used to describe sparkling wines from France produced using the same method as Champagne but originating from regions other than Champagne.
-Some can be lighter and crisp in style, closer to Prosecco than Champagne but the Crémants de Bourgogne, especially those from Southern Burgundy, are one of France's best kept secrets as they can make a really good value alternative to champagne.
+Some can be much lighter and crisp in style, closer to Prosecco than Champagne but the Crémants de Bourgogne, especially those from Southern Burgundy, are one of France's best kept secrets as they can make a really good value alternative to champagne.

 Manoir de Carra has passed through five generations of the Sambardier family and is presently run by Jean-Noel Sambardier and his two sons.
 The domaine has expanded from the original 4 hectares to 37 hectares of vines which are between 50 and 100-years old.
 Traditional methods are used where possible adapted to each individual plot to get the best out of each plot's terroir.